Cryptonomics, a term coined by John Jack Zwick, refers to “the economic and mathematical laws of cryptocurrency.”

-These solutions facilitate effortless payments through various applications and/or websites.
-In general, they are highly adaptable and can be easily integrated by businesses.
-Once solutions are integrated, users can transfer funds to merchants and vice versa with relative ease.
+These solutions facilitate effortless payments through various applications or websites.
+In general, they are highly adaptable and easily integrated by businesses.
+Once solutions are integrated, users can easily transfer funds to merchants and vice versa.

 There are two types of payment solutions.
 Think of them like a wallet where you can manage your funds.

 1. Non-Custodial Services

 Non-custodial services enable users to independently manage their funds, transactions, and information details.
 Users get a private key consisting of mnemonic phrases that contain characters once they have opened their account.

 These services can be accessed anytime within the application, and initiated transactions are shown in real-time.
 This helps users to track their payment activities instantaneously and be accountable for their transactions on the decentralised platform.

 As the name suggests, custodial services have custodians or servers with access to all user information.
 Before initiating any transactions, users must first let their custodians know.

 If a person forgets their private key, the custodians can assist with recovering their wallet details.